jillesme/mole-fetch/README.md

 # Mole fetch
-Is Library for make background http request using ServiceWorker and Fetch API
+Is a library to make background HTTP requests using ServiceWorker and the Fetch API

-Mole fetch is help web application make any HTTP request still running incase users are close a browser accidentally or network is disconnect.
-Mole fetch is using ServiceWokrer and SyncManager
+Mole fetch makes sure your applications sends HTTP request that are still running but can't be completed due to various reasons (e.g. flaky internet connection, browser crash).
+It requires support for ServiceWorker and SyncManager to function properly.

 ##Installation